kamranayub/awesome-deved/README.md

 # Academies & Universities

+Part of "Higher DevEd," these are platforms that train and upskill developers (mostly external)

+- [LaunchDarkly Academy](https://academy.launchdarkly.com) - LaunchDarkly's academy with a solid space theme featuring self-paced learning and virtual labs/workshops
 - [Learn Chef](https://learn.chef.io/) - Chef's learning site, cited as their top lead generator
 - [Learn Cypress](https://learn.cypress.io/) - Custom learning site built with Next.js by the Cypress team ([source](https://github.com/cypress-io/cypress-realworld-testing))
 - [Learn MongoDB](https://learn.mongodb.com/) - Self-paced courses, get certifications, and learn MongoDB.
 Cited 15% of their revenue is derived from leads with the University/Learn site as their first-touch.